- April 17, 2020

 The seasonality of tornado alley and the meteorology behind its roaming nature is discussed in a previous Blue Skies article.

-Although damaging weather can, and does, occur in just about every state in the nation, there are distinct hotspots for different thunderstorm hazards.
+Although severe weather can, and does, occur in just about every state in the nation, there are distinct hotspots for different thunderstorm hazards.

 With towering thunderstorms bubbling up many, if not most, afternoons during the late spring through early fall, the northern Gulf Coast and all of Florida are especially prone to lightning-related hazards, as are the southeastern Rocky Mountains out west.

 Wind-related damage tends to concentrate in the southern Appalachian Mountains, where dense tree-cover provides ample opportunity for even marginally severe winds to cause widespread damage.
-The strongest thunderstorm winds, however, are typically found in the southern Great Plains, near the heart of traditional Tornado Alley.
+The strongest thunderstorm winds, however, are founds out in the southern Great Plains, in the heart of traditional Tornado Alley.

 The southern Great Plains are also home to the largest hail and most frequent severe hailstorms due to the potent combination of warm, moist air from the Gulf of Mexico mixing with dry air coming over the Rocky Mountains, ample vertical wind shear, and relatively low freezing levels.
 However, severe hail (hail 1” diameter or greater), can be found annually across much of the U.S., from Montana to New Hampshire, from Texas to Florida, and just about everywhere in between.